proteuslabs/nix-kubernetes/README.md

 ## About

-Nix-kubernetes is deployment manager for kubernetes that users nixos module system to do declarative kubernetes configuration and deployment.
+Nix-kubernetes is deployment manager for kubernetes that uses nixos module system to do declarative kubernetes configuration and deployment.
 By combining nix package manager and nix-kubernetes declarative cluster configuration it can do fully deterministic deployments from packages to configuration.